 • Our trout are completely chemical-free, high in protein, Omega-3’s and low in fat.

-In order to preserve the dwindling landscape of the ‘family farm’, education is paramount in encouraging food-lovers everywhere to support ‘buying local’ — in the form of home-grown vegetables, fruit, and proteins at local Farmer’s Markets, retail outlets, or from other small suppliers/deliverers.
+To preserve the dwindling landscape of the ‘family farm’, education is paramount in encouraging food lovers everywhere to support ‘buying local’ — in the form of home-grown vegetables, fruit, and proteins at local Farmer’s Markets, retail outlets, or from other small suppliers/deliverers.